320 Sixth Avenue | 10 am to 4 pm

 Guides will be available to discuss history of the congregation and features of the architecture.
 You can scan QR codes to read a devotional and description of each stained glass window in the sanctuary.
-There will be organ music and bag pipes at these times:
+There will be a 20- to 30-minute organ recital every hour on the hour from 11 am to 4 pm.

 First Presbyterian Church is built on land granted by the heirs of William Penn.
 The current building is the fourth on the site.
 It is a Gothic Revival style patterned after Yorkminster Cathedral in England, under the direction of architect Theophilus P. Chandler of Philadelphia.